LAB02-Research/DeepL-Translator/README.md

 Summary of the core functions:

 * **Text**: translate text, written or just drag a .txt file to the text field.
-Supports automatic language detection.

 * **Documents**: translate a variaty of documents.
 Has lots of checks to make sure your document will be accepted by DeepL.

 * **Webpages**: translate any webpage.
 Extracts the relevant text to reduce the amount of characters and increase the readability.

+* **Language detection**: all of the above support automatic source language detection.

 * **Hotkey**: easily consult the app by pressing your hotkey.
 If you have text selected, it'll be conveniently pasted into the source textbox.
+Select an url and it'll get translated on the webpage tab right away.

 * **Formality**: supports setting a different formality (as long as the language supports it).